 Other manifestations include a sexually transmitted infection, and pregnancy.
 Within a few days of the abuse, examination of the genitals, anus, and mouth will likely be normal, but the examiner may find healed lesions or subtle changes.

 In early infancy, emotional abuse may blunt emotional expressiveness and decrease interest in the environment.
 Emotional abuse commonly results in failure to thrive and is often misdiagnosed as intellectual disability or physical illness.
 Delayed development of social and language skills often results from inadequate parental stimulation and interaction.
 Emotionally abused children may be insecure, anxious, distrustful, superficial in interpersonal relationships, passive, and overly concerned with pleasing adults.
 Children who are spurned may have very low self-esteem.
 Children who are terrorized or threatened may seem fearful and withdrawn.
-The emotional effect on children usually becomes obvious at school age, when difficulties develop in forming relationships with teachers and peers.
+The emotional effect on children usually becomes apparent at school age, when difficulties develop in forming relationships with teachers and peers.
 Often, emotional effects are appreciated only after the child has been placed in another environment or after aberrant behaviors abate and are replaced by more acceptable behaviors.
 Children who are exploited may commit crimes or abuse alcohol and/or drugs.

-Evaluation of injuries and nutritional deficiencies is discussed elsewhere in The Manual.
+Evaluation of injuries and nutritional deficiencies is discussed elsewhere in THE MANUAL.
 Recognizing maltreatment as the cause can be difficult, and a high index of suspicion must be maintained.
 Because of social biases, abuse is considered less often in children living in a 2-parent household with an at least median-level income.
 However, child abuse can occur regardless of family composition or socioeconomic status.

 Sometimes direct questions provide answers.
 Children who have been maltreated may describe the events and the perpetrator, but some children, particularly those who have been sexually abused, may be sworn to secrecy, threatened, or so traumatized that they are reluctant to speak about the abuse (and may even deny abuse when specifically questioned).
 A medical history including a history of the events should be obtained from children and their caregivers in a relaxed environment.
 Open-ended questions (eg, “Can you tell me what happened?”) are particularly important in these cases because yes-or-no questions (eg, “Did daddy do this?”, “Did he touch you here?”) can easily sculpt an untrue history in young children.